Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 97-99%

-Lead enters drinking water from lead service lines and plumbing solder in buildings constructed before 1986.
-There is no established safe level of lead in drinking water for children.
-RO membranes certified to NSF/ANSI Standard 58 for lead reduction are the most reliable point-of-use protection available.
+Lead gets into our drinking water from old lead pipes or solder, especially in buildings built before 1986.
+For kids, there’s no safe amount of lead in drinking water.
+RO membranes certified to NSF/ANSI Standard 58 for lead reduction offer the most reliable protection right at your tap.

 2. Arsenic